When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “I want to go to either Stanford or U.C.
 Berkeley and major in Computer Science.
 That's why I’m taking Computer Programming 2 and Graphic Design this year.
 The problem I see is that are no more computer classes at Aston High that I can take when I’m a senior.
 You can see that all the other classes here are classes that I’ve already taken at Sehome High.
 Is there some way I could take some advanced computer classes at Skyline College and get credit for them at Aston High as well?
 As a junior I would have been able to do that at Sehome High and at Whatcom Community College.”

 “Greg, we have a cooperative program with Skyline College.”
 She reached on a shelf next to her desk.
 “You can review this Skyline College 2015-2016 Course Catalog which has the details about the courses, and here’s the spring semester class schedule.
 You can see what computer classes are offered.
 Be sure to check the Course Catalog to confirm that you will have the necessary prerequisites for each class that interests you.
 The course catalogue and class schedule are for this year.
 It is likely that the same computer classes will be offered in the fall of 2016, but unfortunately there’s no guarantee.
 You’ll have to check the 2016-2017 Course Catalog and the fall 2016 class schedule when they come out in late spring.
-This flyer has information about how the Aston High School-Skyline College cooperative program works and how you can become eligible to participate.
+This flyer has information about accessing those documents on the internet, how the Aston High School-Skyline College cooperative program works, and how you can become eligible to participate.
 I suggest you review all of this with your parents.”

 “That’s great.
 I’ll look this over and talk to my folks.
 Then can I make an appointment to talk to you about how I could fit it in my senior year?”

 “Of course.
 And I’ll be more approachable now that we’ve recovered your records that were stuck in our spam email.”